-- ✓ You have at least one qualifying child\, - ✓ Your qualifying child lived with you in the United States for more than half of 1999.\\ - ✓ Your total income is less than \$12,000, - ✓ At least 80% of your total income is earned income, and - ✓ If you are a full-year Indiana resident or a part-year/full-year non resident of Indiana, you must have taxable income from Indiana sources (you must have an entry on line 1 of Form IT-40 or line 21B of Schedule A, Form IT-40PNR).

-\Unlike the federal earned income credit, you must have a qualifying child to be eligible to claim this credit.

-\\ See Military personnel stationed outside the United States on the next page.
+- ✓ You have at least one qualifying child1, - ✓ Your qualifying child lived with you in the United States for more than half of 20002, - ✓ Your total federal income3 is less than \$12,000, - ✓ At least 80% of your total income is earned income, and - ✓ If you are a full-year Indiana resident or a part-year/full-year nonresident of Indiana, you must have taxable income from Indiana sources (you must have an entry on line 1 of Form IT-40 or line 21B of Schedule A, Form IT-40PNR). - 1 Unlike the federal earned income credit, you must have a qualifying child to be eligible to claim this credit. - 2 See Military personnel stationed outside the United States on the next page. - 3 See total federal income definition below.